We can’t send you updates from Justia Onward without your email.

 7. Can you explain PPC ads to me in more detail?

 It may seem obvious, but your paid advertising consultant should be able to quickly explain PPC ads in a manner that non-marketers can readily understand.
-PPC advertising has been around for over 20 years and Google Ads has become one of the most well-known, effective ways to advertise online.
+PPC advertising has been around for over 20 years and Google Ads has become one of the most well-known, effective ways for lawyers to advertise online.

 Strong PPC consultants should be able to define key terms like cost per click, click-through rate, and conversion rate without hesitation.
 They should also be able to explain how the Google Ads auction works and how the algorithms determine which ads are served and where.